APEXTest/APEXTest_Repo/APEXTest/CATSTesting/Common-Cases/Index.md

 # Common Index

-Test files in this folder are all for Common test cases.
+Test files in this folder are all for Common test cases!